ByteDance picks Oracle as partner to try to save TikTok U.S. | Business

 ByteDance plans to argue that CFIUS' approval two years ago of China Oceanwide Holdings Group Co Ltd's purchase of U.S. insurer Genworth Financial Inc offers a precedent for its proposal with Oracle, the sources said.
 In that deal, China Oceanwide agreed to use a U.S.-based, third-party service to manage Genworth's U.S. policyholder data.
 ByteDance will argue a similar arrangement with Oracle can safeguard TikTok's U.S. user data, the sources said.

-"We urge the U.S. government to provide an open, fair, just and non-discriminatory environment for foreign firms operating and investing in the United States," he said.
-WALMART BLOW

-Oracle's chairman Larry Ellison is one of the tech world's few Trump supporters.
+ELLISON AND TRUMP Oracle's chairman Larry Ellison is one of the tech world's few Trump supporters.
 His firm has significant technological prowess in handling and safeguarding data, but no social media experience as its clientele comprises companies, rather than consumers.
-Peking University professor of investment Jeffrey Towson said Oracle's ownership of TikTok's U.S. operations with access, but not ownership, of ByteDance's core technology mirrored how many Western companies operate in China.

 As many as 40% of Americans back Trump's threat to ban TikTok if it is not sold to a U.S. buyer, a Reuters/Ipsos national poll found last month.
 Among Republicans - Trump's party - 69% said they supported the order, though only 32% expressed familiarity with the app.
 The White House has stepped up efforts to purge what it deems "untrusted" Chinese apps from U.S. digital networks.
 Beyond TikTok, Trump has also issued an order prohibiting transactions with Tencent Holding Ltd's messenger app WeChat.